 Therefore, we believe that environmental exposure during this critical time in development can have effects in childhood, and contribute to cancer and chronic disease risk in later life.
 Our research has shown that chronic prenatal exposure to air pollution (PAH) from fuel burning is linked to increased cancer risk.
 The developing fetus is much more vulnerable because of low-functioning detoxification enzymes, lower DNA repair efficiency, and rapid cell proliferation.

 The Center’s Mothers & Newborns Study in New York City finds that exposure to air pollution during pregnancy is associated with genetic damage in babies before they are born.
 Similar results are being found in our Poland and China studies where pollution levels are higher.
 Such damage early in life leaves a long period of time for chronic diseases to develop.

-Key findings from Center research showing how early life exposures to PAHs are linked to increased genetic damage.
+Key findings from Center research showing how early life exposures to PAH are linked to increased genetic damage.

-- Prenatal exposure to PAHs was linked to structural changes in babies’ chromosomes, and these genetic alterations have been related in other studies to increased risk of cancer in children and adults.
-Furthermore, prenatal maternal exposure to PAHs is associated with abnormalities, suggesting that the carcinogenic process may begin in the womb.
+- Prenatal exposure to PAH was linked to structural changes in babies’ chromosomes, and these genetic alterations have been related in other studies to increased risk of cancer in children and adults.
+Furthermore, prenatal maternal exposure to PAH is associated with abnormalities, suggesting that the carcinogenic process may begin in the womb.

 What You Can Do

 You can lower your own and your child’s risk of getting cancer by following these health tips: